varshasrinivasan95/a-simple-chatbot/README.md

 - The response will be displayed in the text area using the Streamlit function
 - If the user inputs any messages like 'goodbye' or 'bye', chatbot ends the conversation with a thank you message

-## Code Comments:
+## Code Comments
-Comments are given for every line of code for better understanding
+- Comments are given for every line of code for better understanding
+- Comments explain the purpose of each package that are included, along with additional information about others

-## Running the chatbot:
+## Running the chatbot
 - Use terminal for running the chatbot
 - Open the respective directory and provide the following command
 - Command: streamlit run filename.py

-## Source Information
+## Reference

-This project includes code sourced from the End to End Chatbot using Python(https://thecleverprogrammer.com/2023/03/27/end-to-end-chatbot-using-python/) by Aman Kharwal.
+This project includes code sourced from the End to End Chatbot using Python (https://thecleverprogrammer.com/2023/03/27/end-to-end-chatbot-using-python/) by Aman Kharwal.